Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Experiments

 We constructed two datasets using the $W, H$ and $V$ obtained above: dataset 1 from Jasper Ridge and dataset 2 from Samson.
 Each dataset contained $20$ HSI matrices that were generated as follows: choose $20$ equally spaced points between $0$ and $1$ as noise intensity levels $\nu$; and construct an HSI matrix $A = WH + (\nu / \|V\|_1) \cdot V$ for each $\nu$.
 The HSI matrices $A$ were of size $198 \times 10000$ with $4$ endmembers for dataset 1 and of size $156 \times 9025$ with $3$ endmembers for dataset 2.
 Note that $A = A^\real$ holds if $\nu = \| V \|_1$, where $\| V \|_1 \approx 0.61$ for dataset 1 and $\| V \|_1 \approx 0.15$ for dataset 2.

-We compared EEHT-A, -B, -C, with six existing algorithms: SPA, PSPA, ER, SNPA, VCA and FGNSR.
-We developed MATLAB codes for SPA, PSPA and ER and used publicly available codes for SNPA, VCA and FGNSR, which were developed by the authors in \cite{Gil14c,Nas05,Gil18}.
-We set the input parameters $\lambda$ and $\mu$ of EEHT as $(\lambda, \mu) = (10,100)$.
-We used the average MRSA given in (\ref{Eq: Ave MRSA for reference signatures}) as the performance metric.
+We compared EEHT with six existing methods: MERIT, SPA, PSPA, ER, VCA, and SNPA.
+While MERIT, like EEHT, is a convex optimization-based method, the others are greedy methods.
+We developed MATLAB codes for SPA, PSPA and ER and used publicly available codes for MERIT, VCA, and SNPA, which were developed by the authors of \cite{Ngu22, Nas05, Gil14c}.
+We set the input parameters $\zeta$ and $\eta$ of EEHT as $(\zeta, \eta) = (10,100)$.

+For a fair comparison with EEHT, we included the SVD-based dimensionality reduction, described in Section \ref{Sec: detailed description of EEHT}, in MERIT: i.e., first compute the top-$r$ truncated SVD $A_r = U_r \Sigma_r V_r^\top$ of the input matrix $A$; then run MERIT on $A' = \Sigma_r V_r^\top$.

+We ran EEHT and the six existing methods on datasets 1 and 2, and evaluated their performance using MRSA scores.
+Regarding MERIT, it is necessary to fix the parameter $\lambda$ of problem (\ref{Prob: self-dictionary sparse regression}) and the parameter $\mu$ of the function $\phi_\mu$ shown in (\ref{Eq: phi}).
+In particular, the choice of $\lambda$ affects its endmember extraction performance.
+We set $\mu$ to the default value of $10^{-5}$, as suggested by the authors of \cite{Ngu22}.
+We then set $\lambda$ to $10^{-6}, 10^{-5}, ..., 10^{3}$ and ran MERIT for each of these 10 values.
+For each $\lambda$ value, we calculated the mean MRSA score across all intensity levels $\nu$.
+For dataset 1 (resp., dataset 2), the mean score was minimized when $\lambda = 10^{2}$ (resp., $10^{-1}$).
+Therefore, we report the results of MERIT with $\lambda = 10^{2}$ for dataset 1 and $\lambda = 10^{-1}$ for dataset 2 in Figure \ref{Fig: exp 2}.

+The experiments were conducted by setting the parameters of the MERIT code \cite{Ngu22} as follows.
+The value of $\lambda$ can be specified using the {\tt options.lambda} parameter, which we set as described above.
+Additionally, we set {\tt options.backend} to {\tt mex}.
+Default values were used for the remaining parameters.

-Figure \ref{Fig: exp 2} plots the average MRSA values of the algorithms for datasets 1 and 2.
-We can see from the figure that, in most cases, EEHT-C had better average MRSA values than the other algorithms had.
-It was superior to EEHT-A and -B for 15 (16) out of 20 intensity levels on dataset 1 (2).
-As well, it was superior to the six existing algorithms for 17 (15) out of 20 intensity levels on dataset 1 (2).
+Figure \ref{Fig: exp 2} plots the MRSA scores of the methods for datasets 1 and 2.
+We can see from the figure that, in most cases, EEHT-C achieved better MRSA scores than EEHT-A, -B, and the five greedy methods.
+This result suggests that using EEHT-C is preferable to EEHT-A and -B. EEHT-C achieved worse MRSA scores than MERIT for dataset 1, while it performed better than MERIT for dataset 2.
+For the $20$ HSI matrices included in each dataset, the computation times of EEHT-A, -B and -C were approximately 30 minutes on average.

-In addition, we examined the average elapsed time of the algorithms on $20$ HSI matrices in each dataset.
-The average elapsed time of SPA, PSPA, ER, SNPA and VCA was less than a second on both two datasets.
-EEHT-A, -B and -C took about $30$ minutes, and FGNSR about $17$ hours.
-EEHT was significantly faster than FGNSR.
-Here, recall that EEHT and FGNSR are categorized as convex methods, while the others greedy methods.
+\begin{remark} We ran FGNSR with an SVD-based dimensionality reduction on datasets 1 and 2.
+It took about two weeks for each dataset.
+When running for multiple parameter values of $\lambda$, the computational time was excessively long.
+Thus, we did not conduct experiments on FGNSR. \end{remark}

 \begin{remark} Let us go back to the results of EEHT-A, -B, and -C on dataset 1 (top-left of Figure \ref{Fig: exp 2}).
 One may wonder why EEHT-A took positive MRSA values at $\nu = 0$.
 Remark 4.1 of \cite{Miz22} predicts that this can happen if overlapping columns exist in the HSI matrices.
 Indeed, EEHT-A took a zero MRSA value for every endmember at $\nu = 0$ after eliminating the duplicate columns. \end{remark}